kkoemets/CalculatorUI/README.md

 ### Explanation
-This application was meant to replace Excel while solving my diploma work. <br>
- I hated hidden formulas (also unreadable) in Excel when doing calculations and then typing them into a Word file afterwards.
-This helped me to solve both, however a lot of shortcuts were used to make it work.
+This application was meant to replace Excel while solving my diploma work.<br>I hated hidden formulas (also unreadable) in Excel when doing calculations and then typing them into a Word file afterwards.

 Picture of application:
 ![alt text](https://raw.githubusercontent.com/Jollerr/CalculatorUI/master/instructions/intro.png)